The following beta status active scan rules are included in this add-on:

 Latest code: HttpParameterPollutionScanRule.java

 Detects (and exploits, depending on the scan settings) known insecure HTTP methods enabled for the URL.
+It considers PUT/PATCH as insecure methods by default, but allows them if they return structured data like JSON or XML in response.

 Latest code: InsecureHttpMethodScanRule.java